c0c0n3/odoo.box/nix/pkgs/vaultgen/docs.md

 - `PGADMIN_ADMIN_PASSWORD`.
 Clear-text password for the PgAdmin Web UI admin user.
 Don't set this var to have the script generate one for you.
 - `DOMAIN`.
-CN for the self-signed cert.
+List of space-separated CN names, one for each domain certificate to generate.
 Defaults to localhost if not set.
 - `PROD_CERT`.
 Path to a prod public certificate file to copy over to `vault/certs`.
 Don't set, if you don't have a cert.
 - `PROD_CERT_KEY`.
 Path to the corresponding key file to copy over